 Alternative #1: Pay with Your Existing Car Insurance

 In many cases, if your regular auto insurance covers collision damage to your insured car, it also covers damage to a short-term rental.
 But this coverage is generally limited to driving in the U.S. and maybe Canada, and won’t cover car rentals in Mexico, Europe, or anywhere else.
 So, before you plan on using your own insurance, check its coverage.
 If it does cover rentals, you can place a claim on it.
 Still, you must typically pay your policy’s deductible, and the claim may have an effect on subsequent yearly rates.

 Alternative #2: Use Credit Card Benefits

 These days, most credit cards provide “free” collision coverage for car rentals, provided you use the card to secure the rental.
 A typical credit card benefits statement describes coverage as:

 “Physical damage and/or theft of the covered rental vehicle.
 Valid loss-of-use charges assessed by the rental company while the damaged vehicle is being repaired and is not available for use, as substantiated in the company’s fleet utilization log.
 Reasonable and customary towing charges related to a covered loss to take the vehicle to the nearest qualified repair facility.”

-Note that this typical Visa card’s benefits specifically does not cover diminished value or administrative costs.
+Note that this typical Visa card’s benefits do not cover diminished value or administrative costs.
 A few premium credit cards offer primary collision coverage, meaning the card takes full responsibility for the payment.
 But coverage on most cards is secondary, meaning the card picks up only what you can’t first recover from your own insurance.
 And you still have to pay the rental company up front, then file for reimbursement from your card issuer.

 Another gotcha in the above fine print: This card (and many others) pays loss of use only if verified by the rental company’s log.
 Some rental companies don’t cooperate with credit card issuers in providing such logs in a timely manner.